chaitanya-datascience/DataDistributions/README.md

-# Distributions - A quick analysis of your data distribution in python!
+# DataDistributions - A quick analysis of your data distribution in python!
 Binomial and Normal Distribution